 An accident that might appear to be a minor car accident may lead to severe injuries and high repair costs.
-A car accident can result in personal injury ranging from whiplash, broken bones, strain to ligaments or tendons, and discs in the back and neck neck to more permanent injuries including paralysis, even wrongful death.
+A car accident can result in personal injury ranging from whiplash, broken bones, strain to ligaments or tendons, and discs in the back and neck to more permanent injuries, including paralysis, even wrongful death.
 You should always seek advice from an experienced Columbia Car Accident Lawyer to see if you have a case for compensation.

 First Steps After An Accident

 The events following a car accident can be overwhelming and stressful.
-It’s important to always remain calm to protect you, your passengers and your car from further damage.
+It’s important always to remain calm to protect you, your passengers, and your car from further damage.
 Ensure everyone’s safety in the car before thinking of contacting an attorney.

 If there are injuries to you or other passengers in the car, call 911 immediately and report those injuries.
-If you are able, after the accident, exchange information including driver’s license, registration, insurance information and phone numbers.
+If you are able, after the accident, exchange information including driver’s license, registration, insurance information, and phone numbers.

 Refrain from discussing the details of the auto accident and do not say anything at all that could be construed as admitting fault for an accident.
 Take pictures of the car accident.
-Make note of any injuries in the car from the accident.
+Make a note of any injuries in the car from the accident.

 Causes of South Carolina Car Accidents